Kilcloon: Amenities

 The parish contains the parish church (Church of St. Oliver Plunkett, Kilcloon) and chapels (Church of the Assumption, Batterstown and Church of the Assumption, Kilcock).

 The patron of the parish church is Oliver Plunkett, bishop and martyr, and was the first church dedicated to his memory.
 A sculpture of Oliver Plunkett is featured in the Kilcloon Millennium Garden.

-There are three national schools in the parish: Kilcloon, Mulhussey and Rathregan (Batterstown), as well as a school for autistic children.
+There are three national schools in the parish: Kilcloon, Mulhussey and Rathregan (Batterstown).

 A post office is located near Kilcloon village (Kilclone Post Office).

 A credit union was established in Kilcloon Parish in 1972.
 The head office is located in Kilcock with a sub-office in Batterstown.

 In 2018, Meath County Council granted permission for a 426 square metre community centre, on a site in the centre of the village of Kilcloon along with permission for the development of 13 sites for people who meet local needs criteria.

 The parish is home to the Blackhall Gaels football, hurling and camogie club.
 The club's main grounds are in Batterstown with a second GAA pitch at Collistown.
 The Collistown grounds are named after Cyril O'Brien, Jack Fitzgerald and John Kelly.

-The 11th Meath Kilcloon Scouts meet regularly at Kilcloon National School.
+The 11th Meath Kilcloon Scouts meet at Kilcloon National School.